2iaad/React/README.md

 A component is simply:
 ➡️ A function that returns a React elements (HTML-like code).

 ➡️ It represents one part of your UI.

 Examples of components: A button, A navigation bar.

-    -> React components must start with a capital letter.
+➡️ React components must start with a capital letter.
 # What is State?

-its what makes components alive, React components can have state, which is data that can change.
+➡️ Its what makes components alive, React components can have state, which is data that can change.
-When state changes → React re-renders the component without refreshing the intire webpage.
+When state changes

+➡️ React re-renders the component without refreshing the intire webpage.

 # What do we mean by *composable*?

 In React, “composable” basically means something can be built by combining smaller pieces (components) together.

 -   You can build large apps from small, testable, and reusable components.

 -   Makes your code cleaner, easier to maintain, and scalable.

 ---